Point Namecheap DNS to WP Engine

 If you are using Namecheap as your DNS provider, you can use the instructions in this article to configure your DNS records to point to WP Engine.
 This step is required in order to go live with your new website on WP Engine.

-Please note: Before taking these steps, be sure to add your domain in User Portal.
+NOTE: Before taking these steps, be sure to add your domain in User Portal.

-Step 1: Locate your DNS settings in User Portal
+Locate your DNS settings in User Portal

 The first step is to locate the CNAME and IP Address settings located in your User Portal.
 You will find these settings on the Overview page.